zephir/zephir-gulp-compiler/README.md

 ```

+## Run

+In order to start the gulp workflow, run `gulp watch` command or for a defined environemnt run `gulp watch --prod`.

 ## Enviroments

 This gulp workflow supports 4 enviroments.
 These enviroments change the place the compiled stuff is put in.